ericleong/sand.js/README.md

 _empty_ is the default background, and is black with a density of `0.5`.
 Cells with higher densities will fall, and cells with lower densities will float.
 Here is one possible way to write sand:

 ```
-cell sand 255 255 255 1.0
+cell sand 255 255 255 0.95
 ```

-Note that there is a limit of 256 cell types, and all names must be unique.
-Due to implementation details, cells cannot have colors too similar to other cells - a good rule of thumb is one color channel must be at least 4 (3 bits) away from the nearest cell.
-For example, `255 0 0` and `253 0 0` are too close together, but `255 0 0` and `251 0 0` are just far enough apart.
-In other words, if your eyes can't tell the difference, they're probably too similar.
+##### notes

+* There is a limit of 256 cell types, and all names must be unique.
+* *Densities of zero may behave unexpectedly!*
+* Densities of `1.0` serve as immobile "walls".
+It is still important to define their rules correctly though.

 ### rules